firecmsco/firecms/README.md

 * `description` Property description.

 * `longDescription` Width in pixels of this column in the collection view.
-If not set the width is inferred based on the other configurations.
+If not set, the width is inferred based on the other configurations.

 * `columnWidth` Longer description of a field, displayed under a popover.